-The second of the baby 4 month sleep regression signs, I find, is “sleep props”.
+The third of the baby 4 month sleep regression signs, I find, is reliance on “sleep props”.
 A sleep prop is something external that your baby uses to get to sleep.
 So generally, up until this point, parents have either been putting their baby to sleep by rocking them, bouncing or by breastfeeding them, or some similar technique where baby is helped along on the road to falling asleep.
 Check out how to break the nightly feeding to sleep habit.

 Now that baby’s spending more time in light sleep, and therefore has a higher probability of waking up, this suddenly becomes a much bigger issue.
 These sleep props or sleep associations can be very sneaky indeed.
 Although they may be helpful in getting your little one to that initial nodding off stage, the lack of them when they wake up means that baby’s not able to get back to sleep again without some outside help.
 Cue the fight-or-flight, the crying, and the adrenaline.
 When this starts happening every half an hour, parents can find themselves in a nightmarish situation.

-Baby 4 Month Sleep
+Baby 4 Month Sleep REGRESSION SOLUTIONS

 So, the good news for anyone experiencing the dreaded Baby 4 Month Sleep Regression is that it’s not, in fact, a regression at all.
 A regression is defined as “reversion to an earlier mental or behavioral level,” and that’s actually the opposite of what your baby is experiencing.
 This would be much more aptly titled the “Four Month Sleep Progression”